-To survive traveling with a toddler or baby on a plane you pretty much need an exhaustive checklist.
-Unfortunately, as a first time mom traveling with her 6 month old, I didn’t know that.
+To survive baby air travel on a plane you pretty much need an exhaustive checklist.
+Unfortunately, as a first time mom, traveling with her 6 month old, I didn’t know that.
 I thought “my child” would be different from the others I’d seen having a fit on a plane.
 To be honest he was, but if I could hit the reset button and try it again, I’d definitely do several things differently.
 Here are my most highly recommended Dos and Things to Avoid for Baby Air Travel.

 This post may contain affiliate links.
 If you click and buy, I may receive a small commission (at no cost to you).
 Please see my full disclosure policy for details.

 Must Dos and Don’ts for Baby Air Travel

 My son was born in June of 2016 and my mother and father came to visit, from Jamaica, right after he was born to help as I adjusted to life postpartum.
 My husband and I came up with the brilliant idea to take my son to Jamaica for Christmas that year, so that the rest of my family could meet him and he could start becoming familiar with the other side of his family.
 We quickly discovered why people try to avoid air travel with babies and infants, especially international air travel.